caiocsgomes/loadFlow/README.md

-# Load Flow Algorithm for a Radial Energy Distribution System
+# Load flow algorithm for a radial energy distribution system

 This repository has the implementation of a load flow for a radial power distribution system.
 The algorithm applies the backward/forward sweep method.